-On Thursdays and Sundays from 6 PM on the Municipal Band plays songs from near and far at the Kiosk, they are the ones you can see in the picture above.
+On Thursdays and Sundays from 6 PM on the Municipal Band plays songs from near and far at the Kiosk, and locals and visitors dance “danzón”, enjoying the music and the relaxed and happy atmosphere.
+The band is shown in the picture above.

 As always in Mexican towns, the plaza is the heart of it all.

 Taylor-Burton Bridge, Zaragoza Street, Gringo Gulch, Downtown Puerto Vallarta

 Calle Zaragoza 445, Puerto Vallarta.
 Casa Kimberley is famous because it was bought by Richard Burton for Elizabeth Taylor on her 32nd birthday.
 Richard Burton lived across the street and they built a bridge so they could visit each other without crossing the street below.

 Many expatriates from the United States and elsewhere settled here in the area during the 1950s and ’60s, and the name ‘Gringo Gulch‘ soon took hold.